Exifers/Exifers/README.md

 Hello, I'm Exifers

+About me:
-A software engineer previously passionated with Math and Physics.
+- previously passionate about Math and Physics
+- passionate about Web Design

-Working on [compoze.org](https://compoze.org?utm_source=github), a source code generator.
+- working on [compoze.org](https://compoze.org?utm_source=github), a source code generator.